 Tania is a Chartered Professional Accountant, who is currently the Controller Finance Support Services for the Peel District School Board (PDSB), Canada’s second largest school board.
 Prior to joining PDSB in 2014, Tania worked 17 years in the pharmaceutical industry with AstraZeneca Canada Inc. (AZC), in various senior positions, such as Controller, Director Finance Operations and Director Financial Planning, Reporting and Analysis.
 Through her various roles, Tania has been involved in many change initiatives such as the implementation of IAS standards and Sarbanes Oxley compliance, migration of ERP systems onto a North American platform and implementation of a finance shared services provider model.
 In the past, Tania has also served as a Pension Committee member at AZC, Treasurer for the Canadian Retinoblastoma Society and Finance Committee member for the Canadian Cancer Society.

 Mike is a Chartered Professional Accountant and has over 35 years of senior management experience in health care, child welfare and education, following 5 years in public accounting with a predecessor firm of KPMG.
 Mike has served in a number of roles in finance, planning and facilities since joining the Ottawa-Carleton District School Board in 1996 and is currently Chief Financial Officer.
 He also is a member of other boards including the Ottawa Student Transportation Authority, a consortium serving students of the English catholic and public districts and until 2019, he was a member of the Ontario School Boards’ Insurance Exchange, which provides liability and property insurance services to a majority of school districts in the province.

 OSSTF Independent Expert Appointee

-As a former CEO and member of executive management throughout his career, applying extensive knowledge of industry and government regulations, Randy has over 40 years of professional experience in all areas of insurance including life, property and casualty, extended health, dental and long-term disability.
+As a former CEO and member of executive management throughout his career, applying extensive knowledge of industry and government regulations, Randy McGlynn has over 40 years of professional experience in all areas of insurance including life, property and casualty, extended health, dental and long-term disability.
 Randy is a major shareholder of Mass Insurance Brokers Ltd based in Markham, with 19 offices in Ontario and Quebec.
-In addition to an Honours Bachelor of Business Administration degree from Wilfrid Laurier University, Randy is a graduate of the Institute of Corporate Directors (ICD) Program, University of Toronto.
+In addition to an Honours Bachelor of Business Administration degree from Wilfrid Laurier University Randy is a graduate of the Institute of Corporate Directors (ICD) Program, University of Toronto.
 Randy holds a Chartered Life Underwriter (CLU) designation and a Level 2 Registered Insurance Broker of Ontario (R.I.B.O.) designation.
 Randy currently is chairman of a life insurance company in Toronto and sits on the boards of two Employee Life and Health Trusts, and three insurance brokerages.
 Randy is married with four children and lives in Waterloo, Ontario.

 Dayle comes from a background in scientific research having earned both a Bachelor’s and Master’s degree in Microbiology/Chemistry from the University of Guelph followed by a Bachelor of Education in the PEMSTEP program at the University of Western Ontario.
-After 13 years of teaching science at the secondary level in Waterloo, she was appointed to the Teacher’s Bargaining Unit Officer position by OSSTF District 24, in 2002 where she served for 17 years until her retirement in June 2019.
-Serving in this position for the past 16 years, she has accumulated significant knowledge and experience with regards to the administration and bargaining of health and dental employee benefit plans.
-Dayle is also the Administrator of the D24 T/OT BU Long Term Disability plan and has been a member of several Provincial OSSTF LTD and Benefit Advisory Work Groups.
+After 13 years of teaching science at the secondary level in Waterloo she was appointed to the Teacher’s Bargaining Unit Officer position by OSSTF District 24, in 2002 where she served for 17 years until her retirement in June 2019.
+Serving in this position, she has accumulated significant knowledge and experience with regards to the administration and bargaining of health and dental employee benefit plans.
+Dayle was also the Administrator of the D24 T/OT BU Long Term Disability plan and was a member of several Provincial OSSTF LTD and Benefit Advisory Work Groups.
 Dayle has recently obtained her Canadian Benefits Program Certificate from the Canadian Pension and Benefits Institute as well as certification in the Foundations of Trust Management Standards (FTMS).

-Donna has over 30 years of experience in the group insurance field, including working for an insurance carrier, a consulting firm, as well as most recently a Third-Party Administrator dealing extensively with benefits for members of the education sector.
+Donna has over 30 years of experience in the group insurance field, including working for an insurance carrier, a consulting firm, as well as most recently a Third Party Administrator dealing extensively with benefits for members of the education sector.
 Donna has attained her CEBS (Certified Employee Benefit Specialist) designation through the International Foundation of Employee Benefits.
 She joined OSSTF Benefits in July, 2017 and resides in Woodstock.
 Donna has successfully completed Foundations of Trust Management Standards (FTMS) and Advanced Trust Management Standards (ATMS).